dedis/cothority/cisc/README.md

  can store key/value pairs, and has a special module for managing ssh-public-keys.

 Based upon skipchains, cisc serves a data-block with different entries that can be handled by a number of devices who propose changes and cryptographically vote to approve or deny those changes.
 Different data-types exist that will interpret the data-block and offer a service.

 Besides having devices that can vote on changes, simple followers can download the data-block and get cryptographically signed updates to that data-block to be sure of the authenticity of the new data-block.

 - CISC - CISC Identity SkipChain
 - Skipchain - blockchain structure developed by the EPFL/DEDIS lab
 - Conode - a server program offering services like CISC and others
-- Device - a computer that has voting power on an identity-skipchain
+- Device - a computer or smartphone that has voting power on an identity-skipchain
 - Data - all key/value pairs stored on the SkipChain
 - Proposed Data - data that has been proposed but not yet voted with a threshold